About the course

 Performance at interview(s)

 Interviews are not normally held as part of the admissions process for the full-time course.
-Remote interviews for short-listed candidates for the part-time course are normally conducted in April and/or May.
+Remote interviews for short-listed candidates for the part-time course will be conducted.

 You are not required to submit any publications.

 Other qualifications, evidence of excellence and relevant experience